logo for nutrition-and-you.com

 Safety profile

 The herb should not be used in pregnancy as chemical compounds like thujone in it may cause uterine stimulation resulting in abortion.
-(Medical disclaimer)
+(Medical disclaimer).

-<<-Back to Healthy herbs from Sage herb.
-Click here to visit an impressive list of healthy herbs with complete illustrations of their nutrition facts, medicinal properties and health benefits.
+≺≺ Back to Herbs from Sage herb.
+Visit here for an impressive list of all varieties of Herbs with complete illustrations of their nutrition facts and health benefits.

-<<-Back to Home page.
+≺≺ Back to Home page.